api2cart/ruby-sdk/docs/CategoryApi.md

 url = 'http://docs.api2cart.com/img/logo.png' # String | Defines URL of the image that has to be added type = 'base' # String | Defines image's types that are specified by comma-separated list opts = {
+  store_id: '1', # String | Store Id
   label: 'This cool image', # String | Defines alternative text that has to be attached to the picture
   mime: 'image/jpeg', # String | Mime type of image http://en.wikipedia.org/wiki/Internet_media_type.
-  position: 5, # Integer | Defines image’s position in the list
+  position: 5 # Integer | Defines image’s position in the list }
-  store_id: '1' # String | Store Id
-}

 begin